CSR and Compliance Management System

 Managerial Staff Training Sessions

 Since Fiscal 2004, we perform “Compliance Audits” in order to verify efforts of each department regarding compliance issues, status of observation of laws and regulations, information security as well as progress of risk mitigating plans.
 If found necessary, due corrective guidance is given.
 Further, as a part of monitoring, regular “Compliance Awareness Surveys” are conducted, and the results are announced.
+Compliance Awareness Surveys are conducted regularly with all employees as part of overall monitoring, and the results released.

 Each has formulated compliance guidelines materially same as that of headquarters “Code of Conducts”, which are laid out in 8 languages including English, Chinese and Malay.
 Risk assessment and responding plans, which are the core of the compliance programs, are carried out in a similar manner as in the Headquarters.